 I don't know if it has come or not.

-Um this is gonna be good.
+So this is going to be good.

-We'll have another hate Bush orgy in Hollywood, seen by tens of millions of movie going people.
+We'll have another hate Bush orgy in Hollywood, seen by tens of millions of movie-going people.

-Uh uh and make sure that uh Brokeback Mountain wins as many awards as possible.
+And this is a great move because that's going to really help sell tickets and make sure that Brokeback Mountain wins as many awards as possible.

-That'll that'll it's real simple what they need to do out there.
+It's real simple what they need to do out there.